Rusovce

 Rusovce (Oroszvár, Rosvar Karlburg, Rossenburg, Kerchenburg) is a borough in southern Bratislava on the right bank of the Danube river, close to the Austrian border.

 History

 In the 1st century, there was a Roman settlement named Gerulata in today's Rusovce area.
 The first preserved written reference to the settlement is from 1208.

-In 1910 Oroszvár had 1.802 inhabitants.
-Among them were 1.268 Germans, 439 Hungarians, 30 Slovaks, 20 Croats and 39 Others.
+In 1910 Oroszvár had 1,802 inhabitants.
+Among them were 1,268 Germans, 439 Hungarians, 30 Slovaks, 20 Croats and 39 Others.
 It remained Hungarian after 1920 but became a border village close to Austria and Czechoslovakia.
-The German inhabitants were expulsed after 1945.
+The German inhabitants were expelled after 1945.

-On October 15, 1947 - together with Čunovo and Jarovce - Rusovce became part of Czechoslovakia according to the Paris Peace Treaty.
-On January 1, 1972, it was made a borough of Bratislava.
+On 15 October 1947, together with Čunovo and Jarovce, Rusovce was annexed by Czechoslovakia according to the Paris Peace Treaty, in order to make possible to divert the Danube.
+On 1 January 1972 it was made a borough of Bratislava.

 Transport

 A motorway and road border crossings into Hungary are located in Rusovce.
 Across the border is Rajka in Győr-Moson-Sopron County.
-There are no more border checks at both crossings from December 21, 2007, with Hungary and Slovakia joining the Schengen Area.
+There are no more border checks at both crossings from 21 December 2007, with Hungary and Slovakia joining the Schengen Area.